Unit 1: Introduction

 assignments and materials.
 Pay particular attention to the details of the midterm and final exams.
 Take appropriate action now if you will need proctored

 examinations.
 You may also use ProctorU to take your exams on your home computer.
-See the information about ProctorU under exams on Blackboard.
+See the information about ProctorU on Canvas.

 - Make sure that you have read the information on the course assignments and grading.
 This is very, very important.